 This human-centered focus strategy has remained in the work of Netflix CEO Reed Hastings and his talent acquisition strategy.
 He invests in the superstars of the thinking world; rather than relying on technology or data alone.
 He recruits the people who can take the creative and risk-taking decisions because the numbers alone cannot tell this story.

 Pierre Omidyar, mega philanthropist but more commonly known as the founder of eBay was on a mission to empower people to define their own value when he created his iconic on-line marketplace.

 He tells the story of trying to invest in IPO for a gaming company and being refused shares at a lower price because he was a regular person.

-The problem he set out to solve was empowering people to benefit from the theory of efficient markets, instead of being locked out by bigger players.
+He wanted to empower ordinary people to benefit from efficient markets, instead of being locked out by bigger players.

 eBay, a market where people could set their own value was born.

-Sasha Haco, young entrepreneur with a degree in natural sciences and a PhD in theoretical physics created a seed-funded AI moderation app to trawl the internet and complete necessary task that takes its toll emotionally on the humans that currently do the job.
+Sasha Haco, young entrepreneur with a degree in natural sciences and a PhD in theoretical physics created a seed-funded AI moderation app.
+Unitary trawsl the internet for content that takes its toll emotionally on the humans who do the job.

 She was a colleague of the late and much-missed Stephen Hawkings and was listed in a Beauhurst report of the UK’s Top 10 Female Entrepreneurs Under 30.